 WHAT CAN THE CONSTRUCTION INDUSTRY IN THE SOUTHERN STATES LEARN FROM FLORIDA?

-What can the construction industry learn from Florida?
 Should the Eastern Seaboard build like us?
 I saw the damage done when Hurricanes Wilma and Katrina hit Texas and Louisiana.
 And the damage that was done to Puerto Rico when Hurricanes Irma and Maria hit.
+And recently, we saw the damage done by Hurricane Helene in North Carolina.
 It was beyond belief.

 But we in Florida learned many lessons from Andrew.
 A new code was developed, the Florida Building Code.

-Many years ago, I lived in Georgia and went to college there.
+IMany years ago, I lived in Georgia and went to college there.
 I even had my first job in architecture in Macon, Georgia, where I had gone to high school.
-So, I worked on buildings and houses which were built with wood framing, sometimes finished in wood siding, but more often finished with brick.
+So, I worked on buildings and houses that were built with wood framing, sometimes finished in wood siding, but more often finished with brick.
 This is often referred as "stick construction".
 Most of the US builds its residential housing and some commercial buildings in stick construction.
 So, what's wrong with this type of construction?

 Well, wood is just not strong enough, in my opinion, to sustain hurricane winds.
 There are those who argue that wood can be built to sustain hurricane winds.
 Maybe.
 But I wouldn't want to be in a wood frame house during a hurricane.
 Wood needs to be perfectly attached to either another wood piece or to a steel strap, joist hanger, or some other type of steel connector.
 Who can guarantee that each and every connection is perfect?
-Wood to wood connections with just nails are prohibited in South Florida.
+Wood-to-wood connections with just nails are prohibited in South Florida.
 No toe-nailing allowed without metal strapping.
-Where wood trusses are connected to a concrete tie-beam, the wood trusses must be attached with steel straps.
+Where wood trusses are connected to a concrete tie-beams, the wood trusses must be attached with steel straps.
 In turn, the straps are embedded in the concrete beam.

 So, what should be the preferred construction for coastal states?
 What can Texas, Louisiana, Georgia, North and South Carolina, Mississippi, and Alabama, the southern states most prone to hurricanes, learn from Florida?